PHPJasper/phpjasper/README.md

 To install on windows visit the link-> [JDK](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html) and look for the most appropriate version for your system.

-Now run the `java -version` again and check if the output is ok.
+Now run the `javac -version` again and check if the output is ok.

 ---------------------------------------------------------------------------------------------------------------------------